Beelzenef/Beelzenef/README.md

 My name is Elena G, .NET developer and content creator

-- 🔭 I’m currently working as backend developer with .NET
+- 🔭 Working as backend developer and DevOps facilitator with Microsoft technologies
-- 🌱 I’m currently learning Angular, Xamarin.Forms and Godot
+- 🌱 Learning Flutter and GodotEngine
 - 💬 Ask me about game development, worldbuilding, storytelling...
 - ⚡ More about me: I love playing baseball, table-top roleplaying games and game design :baseball: